LaifsV1/YUP/reference_manual.md

 	`Theorems` are like `Definitions` in the sense that they add `hypotheses` into the `hypothesis context` of a proof file.
 Every proven `Theorem` will be available globablly (in scope) to any top-level constructs underneath it.

 	`Theorems` allow us to to prove propositions.
-This is where the `Proof Checker` does it's main job, which is to validate the correctness of a given proof. `propositions`, `terms` and `types` will also be checked for well-formedness when fed into the file as a `Signature` or `Definition`, but proofs can only be checked within a `Theorem`.
+This is where the `Proof Checker` does its main job, which is to validate the correctness of a given proof. `propositions`, `terms` and `types` will also be checked for well-formedness when fed into the file as a `Signature` or `Definition`, but proofs can only be checked within a `Theorem`.

 	All Theorem proofs must end with the keyword `QED.`.
 <a name="section3.2"></a>